Adventures Around Scotland

 Winston Churchill proceeded to visit Orkney and instructed the building of 4 permanent barriers.
 The project was a great feat of engineering as the deep water and tidal currents caused logistical problems.
 A shortage of labour force resulted in many Italian prisoners of war being brought to Orkney.
 Quarries and infrastructure including rail links and piers also had to be created.

 Below the smooth tarmacadam surface that exists today, is a massive hidden layer of rocks and concrete.
 In fact, 250,000 tons of broken rock set in wire cages and 66,000 cast concrete blocks were used to build the barricades.
+The work began in May 1940 and was completed in September 1944.
+Today, two of the barriers have been listed by Historic Environment Scotland as structures of national importance and a powerful reminder of Orkney's wartime past.

 TIPS FOR VISITING